St Saviour's Church, Leicester

 St Saviour's Church, Leicester is a Grade II* listed former parish church in the Church of England in Leicester, Leicestershire.

 History

 The foundation stone was laid on 7 June 1875.
 The church was the gift of the Rev Frederick George Burnaby, formerly rector of Barkestone-le-Vale in the Vale of Belvoir.
 It was designed in the 13th century Early English style by the architect Sir George Gilbert Scott.
 The contractors were Messrs Osborne Brothers and the clerk-of-works was a Mr G. W. Wood.
 The church was consecrated on 21 June 1877 by the Bishop of Peterborough.

+On 28 October 2023, the church annexe was destroyed by fire.

 Parish

 The church is in a joint parish known as the Presentation of Christ, Leicester, with: